Tapio (spirit): In contemporary culture

 He has appeared various times in songs by Finnish metal bands.
 For example, in the symphonic metal band Nightwish's song, "Elvenpath", he is referred to as "Tapio, Bear-king, Ruler of the forest".
-The name has also been used extensively by the folk metal band Korpiklaani, especially in their album Spirit of the Forest.
+The name has also been used extensively by the folk metal band Korpiklaani'.

 Jean Sibelius' tone poem Tapiola (1926) is a depiction of the forest Tapio inhabits.